intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 lack of understanding of security becomes a bigger issue.
 Who is ultimately responsible for security?
 Do we expect every user of the Internet to take password training?
 Or is there a fundamental problem here with a technical solution.
-Technologies such as Zoom are not new: many people have used then for years; nobody attacked it until it was the front line.
+Technologies such as Zoom are not new: many people have used them for years; nobody attacked it until it was the front line.
 What's the next vulnerable service?